safesit23/INT214-Statistics/workshop/03-Explore-01.md

 - Cats (Ref: https://www.rdocumentation.org/packages/MASS/versions/7.3-47/topics/cats)
 - Survey (Ref: https://www.rdocumentation.org/packages/MASS/versions/7.3-47/topics/survey)

-#### 3. Finding descriptive statistics and writing at least 5 statements from 2 datasets.
+#### 3. Finding descriptive statistics and summary result in form of sentences/paragraph.
 For example,

 - From survey, most students use left hand writing.
 - The average of body weight of cats is xxx kg.

+After you have done, you need to sharing and working with your group as Assignment 2.
 ### B. What is NA Values ?

 In the survey dataset, it has `NA` values. `NA` mean ‘Not Available’ / Missing Values.